AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

    Address: <IPv6>
    ```

-1. Check if the `Server` IP address is the one on which AdGuard Home is running.
-If not, you need to configure your device that way.
-See [below](#defaultdns) how to do it.
+1. Check if the `Server` IP address is the one where AdGuard Home is running.
+If not, you need to configure your device accordingly.
+See [below](#defaultdns) how to do this.

 1. Ensure that your request to `example.org` appears in the AdGuard Home UI on the *Query Log* page.
 If not, you need to configure AdGuard Home to listen on the specified network interface.
-The most straightforward way to do so is to reinstall AdGuard Home with default settings.
+The easiest way to do this is to reinstall AdGuard Home with default settings.

-If you are sure that your device uses AdGuard Home as its default DNS server, but the problem persists, it might have something to do with an AdGuard Home misconfiguration.
-Please check and ensure that:
+If you are sure that your device is using AdGuard Home as its default DNS server, but the problem persists, it may be due to a misconfiguration of AdGuard Home.
+Please check and make sure that:

-1. You have the *Block domains using filters and hosts files* setting enabled on the *Settings → General settings* page.
+1. You have enabled the *Block domains using filters and hosts files* setting on the *Settings → General settings* page.

-1. You have the appropriate safety mechanisms, such as Parental Control, enabled on the *Settings → General settings* page.
+1. You have enabled the appropriate security mechanisms, such as Parental Control, on the *Settings → General settings* page.

-1. You have the appropriate filters enabled on the *Filters → DNS blocklists* page.
+1. You have enabled the appropriate filters on the *Filters → DNS blocklists* page.

 1. You don’t have any exception rule lists that may allow the requests enabled on the *Filters → DNS allowlists* page.